jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 (except for event counters).

-- **cache** is the amount of memory used by the processes of this control group, that can be associated precisely with a block on a block device.
+- **cache** is the amount of memory used by the processes of this control group that can be associated precisely with a block on a block device.
 When you read and write files from and to disk, this amount will increase.
 This will be the case if you use "conventional" I/O (`open`, `read`, `write` syscalls)